realitymod/Manual/en/the_basics.md

   * The reason why the deployable asset that the player requested could not be built.
   * That the player must exit the vehicle or the current seat to avoid punishment.
 * PR also uses **HQ Notifications** which is displayed large orange type at the top left of the screen.
 These notifications give you updates on the current objectives, mission progress and other essential messages.
+* Direct messages from server administrators and some types of game notifications will appear in orange text near the center of the screen.
+Some of these are just informative while others, especially messages from server administrators, may require your attention.
 * Firing **cross-hairs** have been removed from the screen.
 If you want to shoot precisely, you need press the alternate firing key to aim down your weapon's sights, or use the BUIS for close quarter fighting \(see the weapons chapter\).
-* **Name tags have been removed** for all players.
+* **Most 3D icons have been removed** for all players.
 It is vital to ID your targets before engaging to avoid friendly fire.
 Learning the distinction of different camo, flags and the profile shape of the factions infantry helps you ID an enemy faster.
 As an example, to locate a Squad Leader, look for a radio antenna extending upwards from his backpack.
-* **No health status bar** indicating your vital status.
-When you lose more than 25% of your health, you will start to see a red bloody screen which pulsates as you hear wounded sounds of pain.
-You will continue to lose health as you bleed out until you receive medical attention, if you do not you will die.
-If however your health drops very low, your screen will lose all color, your vision will become very blurred and you will be unable to move at speed.
-You will have approximately a few minutes to reach medical attention or you will die.
-Health monitoring is instead achieved by visual cues.
-Once you are below 75 HP, you will start to see a tunnel vision effect with a darkened screen and a droplet icon will appear next to the compass.
-The lower your HP, the longer this darkening effect lasts and the more stronger your vision will be obscured by a tunnel type effect.
+* **No health status bar** indicating your vital status. [\(see Health Management\)](the_basics.md#health-management)
 * **The ammo counter** only displays the weapon's fire mode and the number of remaining magazines.
 * To estimate the **amount of rounds left** in your magazine you can open the communication rose\(**Q**\) and see a visual indicator of the amount of ammo left. ![](../assets/ammo.png)
 * **The medic** can see how far he is done healing a soldier with the HUD in the bottom right corner.
 Infantry can watch the same way how long until deployable is finished shoveling.
 * There are **no kill messages** \(friendly fire is an exception\).
 Even the scoreboard will not show who is alive or dead on the enemy team.
 If you need to know whether someone is dead, you should look for his body.
-* Only vehicles use a permanent **mini-map** on the HUD.
+* Only air vehicles use a permanent **mini-map** on the HUD.
 The full map overlay is available for everybody.
-* **The current map & layer** can be viewed on the top of the screen when opening the map.
+* **The current map & layer** can be viewed on the top of the screen when opening the map with squad/kit menu.
-* Using the little arrow will show you the **current map asset info overlay** of all vehicles that are on the map including the respawn timers of friendly vehicles as well as whether or not they respawn upon destruction.
+* Using the little arrow will show you the **current map asset info overlay** of all vehicles that are on the map including the respawn timers of friendly vehicles as well as whether or not they spawn with a delay or respawn upon destruction.
 Off Map Mortar or Artillery, also known as Area Attacks, are usually limited to 3 or 4 uses, and can only be used after relatively long waiting periods.

 {% figure "../assets/assets.png" %}
 Current map asset info overlay.